Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture 9 - The Legacy of Muslim Rule in India.md

 - Grandson of Babur, the founder of the Mughal Empire
 - Reigned from 1556-1605
 - Akbar’s Inclusive Method of Governing
 	- His own Grand Vizier was a Hindu named Birbal
+		- Closest childhood friend and confidant
+	- 1/3rd of bureaucracy was Hindu officials
+	- Removed Jizya tax on Hindus

 Promotion of the “Divine Faith” or Din-i-Ilahi
 - Merged the ethical foundations of Islam, Hinduism, and Zoroastrianism
 - Reinforced emperor devotion as the embodiment of all these traditions
 - Similar to Shah Abbas in his theological curiosity
+- Frequently discussed theology with teachers of all faiths
+	- E.g. painting depicting him conversing with Jesuit missionaries

 Reversion to repression
 - Aurangzeb, his great grandson (1659-1707)